Algorand Review: Is Algo the Future of Finance?

 Arrington Capital has been increasingly bullish on Algorand and offered a $100m growth fund in 2021 for projects looking to build on the network.
 Also, that year, Valkyrie announced that they would be launching the Valkyrie Algorand Trust (VALGO), a professionally managed investment fund.
 Skybridge capital also raised a $100m Algorand fund and filed for a crypto company ETF, so there is no shortage of external confidence from large firms piling money into research and development on the network.

-Algorand is also bullish on themselves and invested in their own VC fund called Algocapital.
+Algorand is also bullish on itself and invested in its own VC fund called Algocapital.
 This fund has raised $100m and will support projects that aim to build on the Algorand protocol.
 Later in 2021, Algorand Foundation launched an additional $300 million fund called Viridis to support DeFi innovation.

-The Algorand team updates their various socials pages and blog frequently, keeping their community up to date on news and announcements.
+The Algorand team updates their various social pages and blogs frequently, keeping their community up to date on news and announcements.
 In addition, the Algorand team are active on platforms such as Twitter, Facebook, and Telegram.

 The team is also great at providing in-depth technical information to give users a deeper understanding of the project and its goals.
 This helps attract developer attention, and the Algorand Foundation supports those looking to build on Algo, with a developer portal easily found on the main site.

-On Twitter, the team has over 250k followers, the Facebook page has over 137k followers, and the team’s Telegram channel is quite active with over 36k active members, highlighting the strength of the Algorand community.
+On Twitter, the team has over 330k followers, the Facebook page has about 130k followers, and the team's Telegram channel is quite active with over 18k active members, highlighting the strength of the Algorand community.

 There is also a platform specifically for the Algorand community, including various developer resources, a forum, SDKs, information about upcoming events, etc.